Concepts

 • Live/network e2e checks are intentionally limited and skipped until a feature needs real provider proof.

 The current CodeMesh e2e layer sits in the middle.
 It builds or receives a CLI binary, isolates CODEMESH_HOME, HOME, Git config, and workspace paths, then creates local Git remotes and clones under the e2e temp directory.
-These fixtures cover Project Registry, Readiness, Hydration, Agent Prep, run listing, and guarded cleanup without GitHub, secrets, or user workspace state.
+These fixtures cover Project Registry, Readiness, Doctor preflight, Hydration, Agent Prep, run listing, and guarded cleanup without GitHub, secrets, or user workspace state.

 #Scenario Shape